Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): Introduction

 This paper theoretically studies the time-optimal control problem for high-order chain-of-integrators systems with full state constraints and arbitrary initial as well as terminal states.
-A novel notation system and theoretical framework is established in Section \ref{sec:CostateSystemBehaviorAnalysis}, providing key concepts, namely, the switching law and the optimal-trajectory manifold.
-A trajectory planning method named the manifold-intercept method (MIM) is proposed in Section \ref{sec:ManifoldInterceptMethod}.
-The contributions of this paper include the following aspects: \begin{enumerate} \item This paper establishes a novel notation system and theoretical framework for the classical and longstanding problem in optimal control, namely, the time-optimal control problem for high-order chain-of-integrators systems.
-Through comprehensive analysis of states and costates, the framework successfully provides the switching manifold for high-order problems in the form of switching laws.
-Notably, limited studies on the switching hypersurface have been conducted even for 4th-order problems.
-This paper derives properties of switching laws on signs as well as dimension and proposes a definite condition of augmented switching laws, imposing a necessary-and-more-strict condition on optimal control compared to the Bellman's principle of optimality. \item Guided by the developed framework, this paper proposes an efficient trajectory planning algorithm called manifold-intercept method (MIM).
-The proposed MIM can plan near-time-optimal trajectories for 4th-order or higher-order problems with only negligible extra motion time compared to time-optimal trajectories, outperforming all baselines on computational time, computational accuracy, and trajectory quality with a large gap.
-To the best of our knowledge, there has been no mature method available for planning 4th-order optimal trajectories with full state constraints so far. \item For 3rd-order problems, the proposed MIM can plan strictly time-optimal trajectories with full state constraints, noting that 3rd-order trajectories are broadly applied in the industry \cite{wang2021local,doeser2020invariant}.
-According to the available literature, the proposed MIM is the first 3rd-order trajectory planning method with full state constraints.
-While it is claimed that Ruckig in pro version \cite{Ruckig2023Online} can achieve 3rd-order trajectories with full state constraints, it is neither open-source nor explicit publishes its underlying principles. \end{enumerate}
+A novel notation system and theoretical framework is established in Section \ref{sec:CostateSystemBehaviorAnalysis}, providing key concepts, i.e., the switching law and the optimal-trajectory manifold.
+A trajectory planning method named the manifold-intercept method (MIM) is proposed in Section \ref{sec:ManifoldInterceptMethod} and is open-source in \cite{MIMGithub2024}.
+The contributions of this paper include the following aspects: \begin{enumerate} \item This paper establishes a novel notation system and theoretical framework for the classical and longstanding problem in optimal control, i.e., the time-optimal control problem for high-order chain-of-integrators systems.
+Through comprehensive analysis of states and costates, the framework can provide the switching manifold for high-order problems in the form of switching laws.
+Notably, limited studies on the switching hypersurface have been conducted even for 4th order problems.
+This paper derives properties of switching laws regarding signs as well as dimension and proposes a definite condition of augmented switching laws, imposing a necessary condition on optimal control for directly solving the nonlinear equation system. \item Guided by the developed framework, this paper proposes an efficient trajectory planning algorithm called manifold-intercept method (MIM).
+The proposed MIM can plan near-time-optimal trajectories for 4th or higher-order problems with only negligible extra motion time compared to time-optimal trajectories, avoiding chattering in high-order problems with near-optimal terminal time compared to optimal solutions.
+The proposed MIM outperforms all baselines on computational time, computational accuracy, and trajectory quality by a large gap.
+To the best of our knowledge, there has been no mature method available for planning 4th order optimal trajectories with full state constraints so far. \item For 3rd order problems, the proposed MIM can plan strictly time-optimal trajectories with full state constraints.
+According to the available literature, the proposed MIM is the first 3rd order trajectory planning method with full state constraints and arbitrary terminal states.
+While it is claimed that Ruckig in pro version \cite{Ruckig2023Online} can achieve 3rd order trajectories with full state constraints, it is neither open-source nor explicit publishes its underlying principles.
+Since 3rd order trajectories are widely applied in the industry \cite{wang2021local,doeser2020invariant}, the proposed algorithm has significant application value. \end{enumerate}